 Although the liver’s job is to break down the alcohol, this organ can also be damaged in the process, leading to inflammation, scarring, and cirrhosis.

-Previous research has shown that overall alcohol consumption in a region was closely tied to the number of deaths from alcohol-related cirrhosis.
+Previous research has shown that overall was closely tied to the number of deaths from alcohol-related cirrhosis.

 Among other things, state policies on alcohol sales and distribution are designed to reduce these types of health effects.
 Previous research shows that the policies can be effective.